Spring is full of inspiration as new flowers bloom and the views become more green.

 - watercress leaves

-- Combine all ingredients for pesto sauce into the blender (or food processor) and mix well.
+- Combine all ingredients for pesto sauce into a blender (or food processor) and mix well.
 Add more olive oil depending on how creamy you want it.

-- Stir in the risottos spinach/kale mix and a dollop of watercress pesto sauce.
+- Stir in the risotto spinach/kale mix and a dollop of watercress pesto.
 Serve risotto immediately, topped with chopped pistachios and garnished with watercress leaves.
 Do not let it sit for too long, as it will continue to absorb the liquid and get a bit clumpier.
 Enjoy!